schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

     },
 ```

-However, the default parameters of the ARM templates downloaded from the Azure Portal differ from the values found on GitHub, e.g., `modulesParameter`:
+However, the default parameters of the ARM template downloaded from the Azure Portal differ from the values found on GitHub, e.g., `modulesParameter`:

 - GitHub: `https://raw.githubusercontent.com/Azure/RDS-Templates/master/ARM-wvd-templates/DSC/Configuration.zip`
 - Azure: `https://wvdportalstorageblob.blob.core.windows.net/galleryartifacts/Configuration_01-20-2022.zip`

 It seems that Microsoft periodically releases the `Configuration.zip` to the `galleryartifacts` container of the `wvdportalstorageblob` storage account.
-[Have a look at all releases here.](https://wvdportalstorageblob.blob.core.windows.net/galleryartifacts?restype=container&comp=list&prefix=Configuration)
+[To peek inside the container, we can use the `List Blobs` operation of the Blob Service REST API.](https://wvdportalstorageblob.blob.core.windows.net/galleryartifacts?restype=container&comp=list&prefix=Configuration)

 The URLs that the Azure Portal uses sometimes change.
 At the time of writing, it uses the `Configuration_01-20-2022.zip` file despite `Configuration_02-23-2022.zip` being available.

 ## AADDS-join the VMs

 When AADDS-joining a computer, it will be added to the built-in _AADDS Computers_ [Organizational Unit (OU)](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/create-ou) of the domain by default.
 To add the VM to a different OU, we can optionally specify the _OU path_ during domain-join.
-Create the following optional variable:
+Create an optional variable:

 ```hcl
 variable "avd_ou_path" {